The 30th IFUW Conference resolves that:

 IFUW and NFA Action reported

-- Georgian University Women to discuss a national climate action plan December 2010Action taken in support of IFUW Policy Resolution 2010, No. 07
+- Georgian University Women to organize meetings with representatives of government, MPs and the media to raise awareness on the abuse of female migrants December 2010Action taken in support of IFUW Policy Resolution 2010, No. 04